Financial Aid for Undergraduate Students

 Financial Aid for Double Majors or Dual Degrees

 Students who are planning to double major or pursue a dual degree should carefully plan their academic course work with their academic adviser to ensure that they remain eligible for federal, state and university financial aid.
 The best approach is to make sure you complete the requirements for both degrees or majors simultaneously in the same semester.
-Once the requirements for one major/degree have been satisfied, a student will only be eligible for limited financial aid (Federal Perkins Loan, Federal Work-Study and Direct Loans).
+Once the requirements for one major/degree have been satisfied, a student will only be eligible for limited financial aid (Federal Perkins Loan, Federal Work-Study and Federal Direct Loans).

 Financial Aid for a Second Bachelor’s Degree

-Students who are pursuing their second bachelor’s degree are eligible for a limited number of financial aid programs, specifically the Perkins Loan, Federal Work-Study and Direct Stafford Loan programs.
+Students who are pursuing their second bachelor’s degree are eligible for a limited number of financial aid programs, specifically the Federal Perkins Loan, Federal Work-Study and Federal Direct Stafford Loan programs.
 Parents of dependent* students may also borrow Federal Direct Parent PLUS Loans.

 Financial Aid for Enrollment in a Progressive Degree Program